CalvinGregory/microUSV/README.md

 $ sudo ldconfig
 ```

-#### Build the CVSensorSimulator
+#### Build the CVSensorSimulator Application
-Navigate to the CVSensorSimulator directory then run the build script.
+Download the CVSensorSimulator source code then navigate to the CVSensorSimulator directory and run the build script.

 ```
 $ cd microUSV/CVSensorSimulator